 Buyers should consider what other related services a supplier can offer because this varies widely across the industry.

 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should include the date when proposals are due, dates for interviews and when the bid will be awarded.

 Buyers should include the date of the beginning of services, and any options for the renewal of services.

 How risky is the supply chain?

-The supply chain risk for data mining consulting services is low.
+Supply chain risk for data mining consulting services is low.
 Because the majority of the operating costs for suppliers are attributed to wages, suppliers face little risk from upstream suppliers.
-While there is some risk that upstream domestic computer manufacturers will go out of business due to high competition...
+There is some risk that individual upstream domestic computer manufacturers will go out of business due to high competition from...
 Subscribe to learn more.